-If you were hurt in a motorcycle accident caused by another driver, you could be eligible for compensation.
+You could be eligible for compensation if you were hurt in a motorcycle accident caused by another driver.
 Being hurt by someone else’s wrongdoing can leave you not only injured but angry and feeling like you’ve been betrayed.
 How do you handle the additional expenses from your injuries and the feeling that someone else got away with their wrongdoing?
+Call our New York motorcycle accident attorneys for a consultation.
+We can help you get the compensation you deserve.

 Common Driver Errors That Cause Motorcycle Accidents